Wiccan (character): Avengers Fairy Tales

 In the one-shot Avengers Fairy Tales, Wiccan appears as the March Hare in an adaptation of Alice's Adventures in Wonderland.

 Exiles: Days of Then And Now

 In a reality where after the Hulk was jettisoned into space and discovered by Annihilus, killing him and taking the Annihilation Wave to Earth; Wiccan appears as one of the few remaining superhumans and a member of Quentin Quire's Exiles.

 The Last Avengers Story

 In a one-shot story about the final Avengers story, Billy and Tommy grew up as the children of the Vision and the Scarlet Witch.
 As a child, Billy witnessed the accidental murder of his mother by his uncle, Quicksilver.
-Her death eventually caused Billy (known as "Billy Maximoff") to become a villain, calling himself the Grim Reaper.
-He and his brother Tommy communicated via holograms.
-Tommy implored his brother to give up his villainy, stating that he was apprehensive to fight him.
-Eventually, the Reaper joined forces with Kang and Ultron-59 and their "final battle" with the Avengers.
-Billy appeared to be friends with this future's Oddball and the two discussed Billy's desire for revenge against his brother and father.

-Billy and his brother were locked in battle until their father, the Vision, destroyed Ultron, ending the fight.
-As the Vision lay dying, he implored Billy not to give up on humanity the way he had when Wanda was killed.
-What exactly became of Billy following the Avengers' victory is unknown.

-Unlike Earth-616, Tommy inherited their mother's mystical abilities and the nature of Billy's powers were unspecified.
-As the Grim Reaper, Billy wielded a scythe of unknown nature, either technological or mystic, that could teleport back to him if it left his hand.
-The scythe could presumably cut what he wanted it to while harmlessly phasing through what he did not, such as when he impaled Jessie Wingfoot without injuring Ultron-59.
-During the battle with Tommy, his scythe was able to deflect mystical force bolts conjured at him.
+Her death eventually caused Billy to become a villain, calling himself the Grim Reaper.
+Unlike Earth-616, Tommy inherited his mother's mystical abilities, with Billy's powers being unspecified.
+As the Grim Reaper, Billy wields a scythe that he can summon to him at will.